 First, log into the Webfuse Studio.
 A SPACE is the container for your augmented browsing sessions.

 - From the main dashboard, create a new SOLO SPACE.
-A SOLO space is designed for a single user, which is perfect for this use case.

 3.2.
 Upload the Session Extension